DanielJohnsson87/Frost/README.md

 ### 4. Module/Install

-Go to www.your-install-path.com/root-directory/index/index or follow the instructions bellow.

 And finaly Frost has some modules that need to be initialised.
 You can do this through a controller.
 Point your browser to the following link and follow the instructions.

    > www.your-install-path.com/root-directory/module/install